-A dissertation prospectus should be submitted to a Dissertation Committee soon after the Comprehensive examination and QPD processes are completed.
+A dissertation prospectus should be submitted to a Dissertation Committee soon after the Comprehensive examination and QPD processes are completed, typically by May 1 of the fourth year.
 The Dissertation Committee should consist of five members-two Brandeis faculty members each from the Sociology Department and the Heller School (one designated as chair) and one outside reader.
 Students must submit paperwork for committee, proposal hearing, and defense approvals to both programs following each program's respective procedures.
 The following procedures outline Sociology rules only; the student should also consult Heller School guidelines to be sure that both programs' expectations are being met.